Tanning Ledges: Everything You Need to Know

 Installing a tanning ledge

-When it comes to installing a pool with a tanning ledge, there is a distinct advantage to choosing fiberglass over concrete or vinyl liner...TIME.
-Installing a fiberglass pool with a tanning ledge adds only a couple of hours as opposed to vinyl liner or concrete which could add a day or more to the project.
+When it comes to installing a pool with a tanning ledge, fiberglass often offers a time-saving edge compared to concrete or vinyl liner.
+While adding a tanning ledge to a fiberglass pool usually takes just a few extra hours, other materials like vinyl liner or concrete could extend the installation time by a day or more.

 Keep in mind that the building process should be thoroughly discussed upfront during the design phase before the construction of the pool begins.